From Guessing to Placeholding: A Cost-Theoretic Framework for Uncertainty-Aware Code Completion: Ablation and Analysis

 \subsection{Effectiveness of Cost-Based Reward}

-To empirically assess the contribution of our cost-based reward design, we perform controlled reinforcement learning experiments using SFT-APC as the initialization.
-We evaluate two reward formulations: (1) \textbf{GRPO-ES}, which adopts ES between generated completions and ground truth as the reward signal, and (2) \textbf{GRPO-APC}, which leverages our theoretically grounded cost-based reward function targeting expected user edit cost.
+To empirically assess the contribution of our cost-based reward design, we perform controlled RL experiments using SFT-APC as the initialization.
+We evaluate two reward formulations: (1) \textbf{GRPO-ES}, which adopts ES between generated completions and ground truth, and (2) \textbf{GRPO-APC}, which leverages our theoretically grounded cost-based reward function targeting expected user edit cost.

-Results presented in \cref{tab:ablation} reveal that both RL variants achieve gains over the supervised baseline, indicating that policy refinement through reinforcement learning is beneficial.
+Results presented in \cref{tab:ablation} reveal that both RL variants achieve gains over the supervised baseline, indicating that policy refinement through RL is beneficial.
 Critically, however, GRPO-APC demonstrates comprehensive superiority over GRPO-ES across all evaluation metrics—higher Precision, ES, and F1 scores alongside reduced Cost.
 This substantiates that our cost-based reward function, which explicitly models user interaction efficiency rather than mere output similarity, more effectively guides the model toward adaptive placeholder completion strategy.
-The results validate that aligning the training objective directly with user-centric cost minimization is essential for optimal APC performance.
+The results validate that aligning the training objective directly with cost minimization is essential for optimal APC performance.